 The following is an overview of safety programs offered by the University and its Police Department.
-Programs are available throughout the academic year, which are intended to provide information to students and employees about personal safety, community safety and crime prevention.
+Programs are available throughout the academic year, which are intended to inform to students and employees about personal safety, community safety and crime prevention.

-The specific times and places for each of these programs are announced through various campus media as they are offered throughout the year.
-Programs also can be scheduled individually by contacting UAPD directly at 330- 972-2911.
+The specific time and location for each program is announced through various campus media throughout the year.
+Programs can also be scheduled individually by contacting UAPD directly at 330- 972-2911.
 In addition, UAPD frequently provides informational tables at campus-wide events and safety fairs, which are staffed by UAPD officers, who are available to answer questions.